Eschatologue/CM_wiki/docs/gameplay/homebrew/inventory.md

 ## Item Size Categories

 An item's "Bulk" does not necessarily represent its weight.
 It might be light but cumbersome or small but very heavy.
-Regardless, refer to the rules below for item categorization.
+Refer to the rules below for item categorization.

 ### Stackable

-Can fit **ten per slot** of the same item type.
-This includes small items such as arrows, bolts, and rations.
-Items such as ball bearings can even stack up to 1000 before taking an inventory slot.
+Small items that can be stacked together without taking up multiple inventory slots.
+You can fit** up to 10** of the same item type per slot.
+Certain items, like ball bearings, can stack up to 1000 before taking up an inventory slot.
+*Examples includes; Arrows, bolts, rations, ball bearings.*

 ### Light

-Equipment with the *light* property does not take an inventory slot until a **stack of three** is completed.
+Items that are easy to carry and do not take up much space individually.
+Equipment with the *light* property does not take an inventory slot until you have a stack of three.
 For example, two shortswords do not take an inventory slot, but two shortswords and a dagger will take 1 inventory slot.
+*Examples includes; Daggers, potions, small tools.*

 ### Medium

-Takes up **one slots**.
-Normally most items you would fine would fall into this category.
+Standard-sized items that require some space in your inventory.
+These items take up **one inventory slot** each.
+*Examples includes; Longswords, shields, spellbooks.*

 ### Heavy or Two-handed

-Takes up **two slots** per item.
-These are items with the *heavy* or *two-handed* property.
-A greatsword will take two inventory slots due to the *heavy* property, and so will a halberd due to its *heavy* and *two-handed* properties.
+Large or cumbersome items that require significant space to carry.
+Items with the *heavy* or *two-handed* property take up **two inventory slots** each.
+*Examples includes; Greatswords, halberds, mauls.*

-### Heavy Armour
+### Heavy Armor

-Takes up **three slots**, including heavy armour and tower shields when they are not in the Equipped or Worn slots.
+Bulky protective gear that takes up considerable space when not worn.
+These items take up **three inventory slots** each when they are not in the Equipped or Worn slots.
+*Examples includes; Plate armor, chainmail, tower shields.*